cistercians/stronghodl-old/README.txt

 v0.0.1:

--Modified game files to consider all of environment "outside".
+-Modified floodfill algo to consider all of environment "outside".
 -Added looping soundtrack
 -Disabled flood/fill algorithm
 -Increased % of outdoor foliage to 30%